-More than 57,150 students in 31 counties participated in the 2012–13 Florida History Fair.
-More than 1,000 youths registered for the state contest in May, and 60 students from 14 counties represented Florida at the National History Day competition.
+Nearly 60,460 students in 30 counties participated in the 2013–14 Florida History Fair.
+More than 1,000 youths registered for the state contest in May, and nearly 60 students from 14 counties represented Florida at the National History Day competition.

-Participating counties pay an annual fee of $75, which enables all public, private, charter, and home school students to compete.
+Participating counties pay an annual fee of $80, which enables all public, private, charter, and homeschool students to compete.
 Each county has a local coordinator, who oversees the school and district contests in her/his area.
-The statewide coordinator assists local efforts by preparing contest and curriculum materials, maintaining a web site, providing training workshops for teachers and students, administering the state competition, and coordinating Florida's involvement in the national program.
+The statewide coordinator assists local efforts by preparing contest and curriculum materials, maintaining a website, providing training workshops for teachers and students, administering the state competition, and coordinating Florida's involvement in the national program.

-Counties that participated in the 2012–13 Florida History Fair include: Alachua, Bay, Brevard, Broward, Charlotte, Clay, Collier, Columbia, Duval, Escambia, Hendry, Hernando, Hillsborough, Lake, Lee, Leon, Manatee, Miami-Dade, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, St. Johns, St. Lucie, Santa Rosa, Sarasota, Seminole, and Volusia.
-Interested students in counties not listed above should contact the state coordinator for information about how to become involved.
+Counties that participated in the 2013–14 Florida History Fair include: Alachua, Bay, Brevard, Broward, Charlotte, Clay, Collier, Columbia, Duval, Escambia, Hendry, Hernando, Hillsborough, Lake, Lee, Leon, Manatee, Miami-Dade, Okaloosa, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, St. Johns, St. Lucie, Santa Rosa, Sarasota, Seminole, and Volusia.
+Interested students in counties not listed above should contact the Florida History Fair state office for information about how to become involved.